-To enter the filter life monitor, press simultaneously the ▲ (Upshift) and ♥ (Downshift) arrows three times.
+To enter the filter life monitor, press simultaneously the ♠ (Upshift) and ♥ (Downshift) arrows three times.
 An acceptable filter life status is displayed as "OIL FILTER OK".
 An unacceptable filter life status is displayed as "REPLACE FILTERS".

 The feature will reset automatically when the main fluid filter has been changed and the pressure drop across the filter no longer exceeds the threshold value.
 A manual reset can be performed by depressing and holding the MODE button for ten (10) seconds while the Filter Life Monitor function is displayed.
-It may also be reset by selecting N-R-N-R-N-D-N on the shift selector, pausing briefly (less than 3 seconds) between each selector movement, with the ignition ON running. and engine the not The Ï TRANSMISSION SERVICE indicator illuminates briefly following а reset to acknowledge the reset was successful.
+It may also be reset by selecting N-R-N-R-N-D-N on the shift selector, pausing briefly (less than 3 seconds) between each selector movement, with the ignition ON and the engine running.
+The not ľ TRANSMISSION SERVICE indicator illuminates briefly following а reset to acknowledge the reset was successful.